pinellolab/CRISPResso2/README.md

 -fg or --flexiguide: sgRNA sequence (flexible).
 The flexiguide sequence will be aligned to the amplicon sequence(s), as long as the guide sequence has homology as set by --flexiguide_homology. (default: '')

--fh or --flexiguide_homology flexiguides will yield guides in amplicons with at least this homology to the flexiguide sequence (default:80 meaning 80% homology is required)
+-fh or --flexiguide_homology: flexiguides will yield guides in amplicons with at least this homology to the flexiguide sequence (default:80 meaning 80% homology is required)

--fgn or --flexiguide_name.
-Names for the flexiguides, similar to --guide_name. (default: '')
+-fgn or --flexiguide_name: Names for the flexiguides, similar to --guide_name. (default: '')

+--discard_guide_positions_overhanging_amplicon_edge: If set, for guides that align to multiple positions, guide positions will be discarded if plotting around those regions would included bp that extend beyond the end of the amplicon. (default: False)

 #### Read filtering, trimming, and merging parameters